 Coherence: Linked closely to underlying fulfilment of basic motivational needs (congruence) and personal values (consistency), individuals who feel settled and secure in themselves, their relationships and their social place are likely to experience generally higher levels of dopamine, serotonin and oxytocin, reducing base stress, helping minimise avoidance responses, enhancing concentration, facilitating problem-solving and collaboration, raising mood and freeing up emotional reserves.
 Coherence is a largely unacknowledged key neurobiological foundation for leadership resilience.

 In practice, resilience arises from a combination of stress response habits that moderate the more instinctive and reactive fight/flight responses.
-The word habits is used here, as the synaptic pathways that underpin them need to be created (synaptogenesis) and strengthened (myelinogenesis) to the extent that they become a default response that is more influential in the heat of the moment than those triggered by fear.
-Just as this is a core neural development for expert martial artists so that they retain calm, focus, judgement and control in physical combat, it serves the same purpose, with the same general affects, for resilient leaders.
+The word “habits” is used here, as the synaptic pathways that underpin helpful stress responses need to be created (synaptogenesis) and strengthened (myelinogenesis) to the extent that they become a default response that is more influential in the heat of the moment than those triggered by fear.
+Just as this is a core neural development for expert martial artists so that they retain calm, focus, judgement and control in physical combat, it serves the same purpose, with the same general affects, for resilient leaders in clear thinking, behavioural and relationship management.
 The core domains of behavioural habits for resilient leadership in dealing with uncertainty, complexity and whole-of-team engagement, in addition to other preferred management habits identified in neuromanagement, are listed below:

 Domains of Leadership Resilience